James Foley (journalist): 2011 detention in Libya

-According to media reports, on the morning of April 5, 2011, Foley, fellow American Clare Morgana Gillis, a freelance reporter (Atlantic Monthly, Christian Science Monitor, USA Today), as well as Spanish photographer Manu Brabo, were attacked and captured near Brega, Libya, by forces loyal to Gaddafi; fellow photojournalist Anton Hammerl was killed.
+According to media reports, on the morning of April 5, 2011, Foley, fellow American Clare Morgana Gillis, a freelance reporter (Atlantic Monthly, Christian Science Monitor, and USA Today), as well as Spanish photographer Manu Brabo, were attacked and captured near Brega, Libya, by forces loyal to Gaddafi; fellow photojournalist Anton Hammerl was killed.
 When the shooting started, Foley and Gillis both heard Hammerl yell out, "Help!"
 Foley, Gillis, and Brabo were beaten by the pro-Gaddafi forces and then taken as their prisoners.
 Foley stated: "Once I saw Anton lying there dead, it was like everything had changed.
 The whole world has changed.
 I don't even know that I felt some of the blows."
 Gillis said, "We all glanced down at him as we were being taken by, and I saw him just lying in a pool of blood.
 And then we were put into the truck and our heads were pushed down.
 We weren't able to see anything that happened after that to him."

 Foley was released from jail 44 days later.
 On May 18, Foley, Gillis and Brabo, as well as Nigel Chandler (an English journalist also being held), were brought to the Rixos Hotel in Tripoli after release.
 Foley returned to Milwaukee to thank the community for praying for his safe return.
 In an interview, he said, "You go through different emotions when you're in captivity...
 These weird extreme ideas of where you are based on this capture.
 You don't want to be defined as that guy who got captured in 2011.
 I believe front line journalism is important [without it] we can't tell the world how bad it might be."
 Foley also wrote an article for Marquette Magazine about how rosary prayers helped get him through his captivity.
 His experience of being captured did not deter him; he quickly returned to Libya, and was at the scene of Muammar Gaddafi's capture with GlobalPost correspondent Tracey Shelton on October 20, 2011.